gegediallo12/NIDS/README.md

 ## Overview

 This project implements a simple Network Intrusion Detection System (NIDS) using Python and Scapy.
-The NIDS is designed to capture and analyze network packets, detect potential threats based on predefined signatures, and fetch threat intelligence data from AlienVault OTX.
+The NIDS is designed to capture and analyze network packets, detect potential threats based on predefined signatures.

 ## Requirements

 - Python 3.x
 - Scapy
-- Requests library

 ## Installation